rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/rollbacks/_index.md

 # Rolling Back to Rancher v2.5.0+

-To roll back to Rancher v2.5.0+, use the **Rancher Backups** application and restore Rancher from backup.
+To roll back to Rancher v2.5.0+, use the `rancher backup` application and restore Rancher from backup.

 Rancher has to be started with the lower/previous version after a rollback.